 The Awards were set up to identify and celebrate the UK's best undergraduates in specific areas, like subject of degree (law, engineering etc) or other categories (future leaders, women).
 Being the best means having a combination of academic excellence, the ability to pass a series of difficult online assessments, good written communication and finally the interpersonal skills necessary to compete with other students in assessment centres run by the sponsoring organisation.
-The final shortlist of ten are invited to the Awards event in London in April where the winners are announced.
+The final shortlist of ten for each award are invited to the Awards event in London in April where the winners are announced.

 Each award is sponsored by a prominent graduate recruiter who provides a fantastic prize for the winner, including a paid internship, trips abroad and other exclusive opportunities.

 Each award has clearly stated entry criteria, including year of study and minimum educational requirement.
 Students who don't meet the entry criteria will not be considered.

 Undergraduates from all UK universities are eligible – if you meet the entry criteria – and past winners have come from over 30 different universities.

 You may well be eligible to enter more than one award but the rules of the competition mean that you can only enter for ONE award only, so choose wisely.
 Read each entry page carefully to see which award you're best suited for before you start the application process.

 The entry process

 The students who perform best in the tests and who best match the requirements of the sponsor are selected for the second stage which often involves meeting other finalists at an sponsor led assessment centre, as well as undergoing an interview.
 From there the best ten students are then invited to the Awards event in London where the winner is announced.